-10 Ways to Enjoy Your Life in Recovery in 2018 – Just the Way It Is
+10 Ways to Enjoy Your Life in Recovery

 As the calendar turns and we move forward into a new year, people across the country are turning their attention to everything they don’t like about their lives.
 A few unwanted pounds, financial difficulties, and other unhealthy decisions are often the focus of New Year’s resolutions as a result of a desire for self-improvement and increased quality of life.